mvolkmann/blog/src/swift/SwiftUI.md

   This selects the amount of padding to apply based on the content of the view to which it is applied and the environment in which the app is running.
+  When padding is added to an `HStack` or `VStack` in iOS, the amount seems to be 16.

 - {% aTargetBlank "https://developer.apple.com/documentation/swiftui/view/padding(_:_:)", "padding" %}
   adds the same padding to specific sides (edges) of the receiver view.